canonical/lxd/doc/howto/network_ovn_peers.md

 lxc network peer create <target_network> foo <local_project/local_network> --project=target_project
 ```

-If either the project or network name specified in the peer setup step is incorrect, the user will not get an error
-from the command explaining that the respective project/network does not exist.
-This is to prevent a user in a
-different project from being able to discover whether a project and network exists.
+If either the project or network name specified in the peer setup step is incorrect, the user will not get an error from the command explaining that the respective project/network does not exist.
+This is to prevent a user in a different project from being able to discover whether a project and network exists.

-## Properties
+### Peer properties
 The following are network peer properties:

 Property         | Type       | Required | Description